 Contribute to the Gum Wall

-A local landmark, the Seattle Gum Wall has been the resting place of many a stick of chewing gum since the 1990s.
-The tradition of sticking gum to the wall began when patrons of the nearby Market Theater started sticking coins to the wall whilst they waited for their show.
-Theater workers have attempted to clean the gum away, but locals and tourists alike have deemed the Gum Wall a permanent tourist attraction.
+The Seattle Gum Wall is a local landmark that has been a popular spot for sticking chewing gum since the 1990s.
+The tradition began when patrons of the nearby Market Theater started sticking coins to the wall while they waited for their show.
+While theater workers have tried to clean the gum off the wall, it has become a beloved and permanent tourist attraction for both locals and visitors.
+If you’re in the area, be sure to check out this quirky and unique spot.

 Seattle Great Wheel